jmryan19/DSC180.io/index.md

 ### Anatomical Segmentation
 There's an entire class of deep learning models called segmentation models.
 They are used to segment out a portion of the image.
 These are already incredibly popular; Apple photos uses it as part of the [image cutout feature](https://support.apple.com/en-us/HT213459).

+Fortunately, AiDA Labs provided this work with their anataomical segmentation model.
+All images are run through this model, providing an individual image of the heart and an individual image of the lungs

 ## The Models